ash-shell/test/README.md

 ![Imgur](http://i.imgur.com/6d5HlX8.png)

-> All that fancy indentation is handled for you
+> All that fancy indentation is handled for you :tada:

 ### Provide Concise Names for Tests